 • Check solenoid valve coil and solenoid valve operation;

-• Check working on inlet/loading valve.
+• Check to work on inlet/loading valve.

 Low capacity/not enough pressure.
 First, check that there isn’t a very high air demand or an air leak somewhere.
 If the capacity of your Gardner Denver air compressor in GA is really too low, check the following: